deeplearning4j/deeplearning4j/index.md

 By following the links at the bottom of each page, you will learn to set up, and train with sample data, several types of deep-learning networks.
 These include single- and multithread networks, [Restricted Boltzmann machines](../restrictedboltzmannmachine.html), [deep-belief networks](../deepbeliefnetwork.html), [Deep Autoencoders](http://deeplearning4j.org/deepautoencoder.html), [Recursive Neural Tensor Networks](http://deeplearning4j.org/recursiveneuraltensornetwork.html), [Convolutional Nets](http://deeplearning4j.org/convolutionalnets.html) and [Stacked Denoising Autoencoders](../stackeddenoisingautoencoder.html).

 For a quick introduction to neural nets, please see our [overview](../overview.html).
+In a nutshell, Deeplearning4j lets you compose deep nets from various shallow nets, each of which form a layer.
+This flexibility allows you to combine restricted Boltzmann machines, autoencoders, convolutional nets and recurrent nets as you prefer -- all in a distributed, production-grade framework.

 There are a lot of knobs to turn when you're training a deep-learning network.
 We've done our best to explain them, so that Deeplearning4j can serve as a DIY tool for Java, Scala and Clojure programmers.
 If you have questions, please join [our Google Group](https://groups.google.com/forum/#!forum/deeplearning4j); for premium support, [contact us at Skymind](http://www.skymind.io/contact.html).
 [ND4J is the Java scientific computing engine](http://nd4j.org/) powering our matrix manipulations.